 610 ANTsXNet libraries comprising Python (ANTsPyNet) and R (ANTsRNet) analogs using the

-611 Keras/Tensorflow libraries available as open-source in ANTsX GitHub repositories.
+611 Keras/Tensorflow libraries available as open source in ANTsX GitHub repositories.
 For the

-612 various applications, both share the identically trained weights for mutual reproducibility.
+612 various applications, both libraries share the identically trained weights for mutual reproducibility.

 613 For all GPU training, we used Python scripts for creating custom batch generators.
 As